Data storage

 });

-This call attempts to retrieve a document with the ID "MyDocumentId", from the collection "MyCollection".
+This call attempts to retrieve a document with the ID "MyDocumentId," from the collection "MyCollection."
 Since no scope is provided, the collection that the service uses gets scoped to the default of the entire instance of this extension.
-If this collection doesn't exist or a document with that ID doesn't exist, then a 404 gets returned, which should be handled by the extension.
+If this collection doesn't exist or a document with that ID doesn't exist, then a 404 gets returned, which the extension should handle.
 The document that is returned is a JSON object containing all of its own properties, in addition to the special ID and __etag properties used by the data storage service.

 Create a document

-To create a new document, perform a call such as the following:
+To create a new document, perform a call like the following example:

 // Get data service